nikkiboyd/Beep-Boop-Fizz-Buzz/README.md

   - Example Input: "44"
   - Example Output: 0, 1, 2, 3, 4, 5, 6, 7, 8...
 42, 43, 44"

+Program will change its message if a new number is entered, rather than stacking onto the previous response.
+  - Current Response: "Beep!"
+  - Next Input: "10"
+  - Next Reply: "Boop!"

 ## Setup/Installation Requirements

 * _1. Open the link below in any web browser_